There are several types of accounts available to help you save on your taxes and manage your medical costs.

-- Unused funds and interest are carried over, without limit, from year to year.
+- Unused funds and earnings are carried over, without limit, from year to year.

-- You own the money in HSA and it is yours -- even when you change plans or retire.
+- You own the money in your HSA -- even when you change plans, change jobs, or retire.

-- Your HSA is administered by a trustee/custodian.
+- Your HSA is administered by a trustee/custodian (typically a bank).